-Oversight Hearings.
-Congress has historically engaged in oversight of the executive, specifically the review, monitoring, and supervision of the implementation of public policy.
-Oversight hearings are one technique a committee can use in this evaluation.
-Hearings may be held because a committee has a commitment to review ongoing programs and agencies, or it believes that a program is being poorly administered or that an agency is unresponsive to the committee.
+a commitment to review ongoing programs and agencies or because it believes that a program is being poorly administered or that an agency is unresponsive to the panel.
 A committee may also hold an oversight hearing when a program under its jurisdiction is set to expire and needs to be reauthorized in order to continue.

+Investigative Hearings

-Investigative Hearings.
-An investigative hearing differs from a legislative or oversight hearing in that investigations usually involve allegations of wrongdoing by public officials acting in their official capacity, or private citizens whose activities may suggest the need for a legislative remedy.
+An investigative hearing differs from a legislative or oversight hearing in that investigations usually involve allegations of wrongdoing by public officials acting in their official capacity or by private citizens or entities whose activities may suggest the need for a legislative remedy.

 By their nature, investigative hearings may be more likely than other kinds to be confrontational and adversarial.
 For this reason, witnesses in these hearings are more likely to appear under subpoena and to be sworn.
 As a consequence, certain of the rules that govern hearings are often most pertinent to this type of hearing.
 For example, there are rules that specify procedures for the treatment of witnesses and govern the issuance of subpoenas.
-Authorizing a major investigation sometimes requires the passage of a House or Senate resolution.
-This authorizing resolution commonly establishes special procedures for the hearings stage of a committee's investigation.
+A House or Senate resolution is sometimes used to establish a special investigative committee or to initiate a specific investigation.
+These authorizing resolutions commonly establish special procedures for the hearings stage of a committee's investigation.

-Confirmation Hearings.
+Confirmation Hearings

 Each Senate committee has the authority to hold confirmation hearings on presidential nominations to executive and judicial positions within its jurisdiction.
-Article II of the Constitution authorizes the President to nominate certain government officials with the "advise and consent" of the Senate.
+Article II of the Constitution authorizes the President to nominate certain government officials with the "advice and consent" of the Senate.
 Senate Rule XXXI, setting procedures on presidential nominees, is silent on hearings.
-Committees are not required to hold a hearing, and most nominations, for example military promotions, are forwarded directly to the Senate floor.
+Committees are not required to hold hearings, and many routine nominations, such as military promotions, are forwarded directly to the Senate floor.

-Hearings are commonly held only for the very highest positions, such as nominees to become members of the President's Cabinet or the Supreme Court.
+Hearings are commonly held only for the very highest positions, such as nominees to become members of the President's cabinet or the Supreme Court.
 Some committee rules require that nominees provide biographical, financial, and other information to the committee.
-A committee may also request reports of FBI background checks on the nominee done for the White House.
+A committee may also request reports of FBI background checks on the nominee that have been conducted for the White House.
 This information may be used in questioning a nominee or other witnesses.